 - Dwarven rail — Underground mine carts on metal tracks; some Holds have expanded this for passenger travel

-- Sailing vessels — Trade ships ply the Azure Sea and R
+- Sailing vessels — Trade ships ply the Azure-Sea and River-Aethon

 - Arcane conveyances — Experimental and rare; a few Valorian nobles possess enchanted carriages